LLNL/kosh/docs/source/faqs/index.md

 ds.update({"new_attr":"new", "attr1":"one", "attr2": 2})
 ```

+## Can I move files after I associated them with datasets in Kosh?

+Yes Kosh offers many option to manipulate the files directly and update your Kosh stores.

+Look for `kosh cp`, `kosh mv`, `kosh rm`, `kosh tar`

+In particular take a closer look at [this notebook](../jupyter/Example_06_Transfering_Datasets.ipynb)

 ## What loaders come with Kosh by default?

 Currently Kosh comes with the following loaders